jwhitham/spdif-bit-exactness-tools/README.md

 input.
 Then compare the recording with the test pattern WAV file using suitable software.

-For example, you could record the signal using Audacity, then import the test pattern WAV file, then zoom in so that the individual samples can be seen.
+For example, you could record the signal using a multitrack sound editor, then import the test pattern WAV file as a second track.
+Then, zoom in so that the individual samples can be seen.
 Align the recording with the test pattern by deleting samples.
-Then use "Effects -> Invert" to negate the test pattern.
+Use an "Invert" effect to negate the test pattern.
 Then mix the test pattern and the signal together.
 The result should be absolute silence (zero).

-This method assumes that your S/PDIF input is bit-exact and that recording from the output of the computer is permitted by your OS and device drivers.
-Therefore, this method can tell you that your input and output are both bit-exact, but if they are not, it does not determine which one is the problem.
+This method assumes that your S/PDIF input is bit-exact, that recording from the output of the computer is permitted by your OS and device drivers, and that the sound editor is able to preserve bit-exactness.
+Sound editors which convert to another format for internal use (e.g. floating point) may not be bit-exact.
+This method can tell you that your input and output are both bit-exact, but if they are not, it does not determine which one is the problem.